Alenka Bratušek

-Alenka Bratušek ([aˈleːŋka ˈbɾaːtuʃək]; born 31 March 1970) is a Slovenian politician.
-She was Prime Minister of Slovenia from March 2013 until May 2014, the first woman in Slovenia to hold this position.
+Alenka Bratušek ([aˈleːŋka ˈbɾaːtuʃək]; born 31 March 1970) is a Slovenian politician, who was the Prime Minister of Slovenia from March 2013 until May 2014 as the first woman in Slovenia to hold this position.
 She was president pro tempore of the Positive Slovenia party from January 2013 until April 2014.
 On 5 May 2014, Bratušek submitted her resignation as prime minister.

+Bratušek took office as Minister of Infrastructure in 2018 and served until 2020.
+She returned to the role in 2023.

 Life

 Bratušek was born in Celje.
 She studied at the Faculty of Natural Sciences and Technology at the University of Ljubljana.
 Continuing her studies at the University of Ljubljana, she went on to obtain a master's degree in management at the Faculty of Social Sciences.
 Before entering politics, she served for six years as head of the Directorate for the State Budget at the Ministry of Finance.

 In March 2013, an anonymous person criticized Bratušek because she had not cited a source on one page of her master's thesis.
 Her work has 88 pages with 34 listed sources, but journalists only counted 11 that had been cited; among them were also internal documents of the company Javni gospodarski zavod Brdo, where she was member and later chair of the management board.
 Slovenske novice journalists also went through her work and wrote that Bratušek plagiarized one page from the work of another author (regarding Gøsta Esping-Andersen's classification of welfare) without proper citation.
 Her alma mater, the Faculty of Social Sciences, started an investigation regarding alleged plagiarism.
 The investigating commission concluded that "Bratušek in her master's thesis had used works of other authors contrary to current citation methods, but based on critically evaluation of collected material and sources it can not be expertly and scientifically established that the thesis is not a result of her work."